caewok/Foundry-Macros/guides/html tabs guide - FormApplication.md

     },
   }, { tabs: [{ navSelector: ".tabs", contentSelector: ".content", initial: "tab1" }]} );
 d.render(true);
-*/
 ```
 Notes:
-- `Dialog` class will not work with tabs.
-This appears to be because it is not calling `super.activateListeners` and so the tab switching does not work.
-Passing `{ tabs: [{ navSelector: ".tabs", contentSelector: ".content", initial: "tab1" }]}` as an option does not work.
-See html tabs guide - Dialog for an example of extending the Dialog class.
+- Passing `{ tabs: [{ navSelector: ".tabs", contentSelector: ".content", initial: "tab1" }]}` is (basically) telling the Application class how to track when you select different tabs.
+- See html tabs guide - Dialog for an example of extending the Dialog class.

 ### 2. Subclass `FormApplication`.